txpipe/pallas/README.md

 ### Core

+Low-level primitives shared across the workspace — CBOR codec, cryptography, and the math routines that ledger and consensus rely on.

 | Crates                          | Description                                                          |
 | ------------------------------- | -------------------------------------------------------------------- |
 | [pallas-codec](/pallas-codec)   | Shared CBOR encoding / decoding using minicbor lib |